 WordPress and Web.com both offer viable platforms for building a website.
-WordPress is the most popular content management system (CMS) for building websites and has been for long time.
+WordPress is the most popular content management system (CMS) for building websites and has been for a long time.
 Web.com is a popular website builder that provides an all-in-one website solution.
-Similiar to Squarespace and Bluehost, site builders like Web.com usually offer less customization options in order to keep things more streamlined and secure for users.
-A CMS like WordPres may not be as easy to get things up and running initially, but it offers a attractive balance of simplicity and extendability.
+Similar to Squarespace and Bluehost, site builders like Web.com usually offer fewer customization options to keep things more streamlined and secure for users.
+A CMS like WordPress may not be as easy to get things up and running initially, but it offers an attractive balance of simplicity and extendability.

 Both WordPress and Web.com have unique platforms for building a website.
 In this post, we’ll walk through a WordPress vs Web.com comparison to help you decide which platform will work best for your needs.
 We’ll discuss important comparisons including ease of use, customization, security, built-in features, and more.

 When comparing WordPress vs Web.com, it is helpful to know the difference between a CMS vs a Website Builder.
 Both can get you a website, but they are different usually when it comes to complexity and features.

 WordPress is highly customizable, which makes it great for building all types of websites using premade themes, plugins, and integrations.
 Additionally, WordPress is great for developers who like to code their own templates and themes.
 Those who are comfortable with CSS, HTML, and PHP will be right at home with WordPress.
 That being said, building websites with the WordPress Editor is relatively easy, so beginners won’t have issues learning the platform.
 WordPress has been around for nearly two decades, so there are plenty of resources and WordPress articles for new and seasoned users to fall back on when they can’t figure something out.
 What started as a blogging software has quickly evolved into a multi-featured platform where users can build a website that has its own unique look and feel.